januszkowal/blacksmith-finlib/README.md

 ## 1. Market data

 ### 1.1.
-Fx Rates
+Foreign Exchange rates - FxRates

 [See here](src/main/java/org/blacksmith/finlib/rates/fxrates)

+FxRateService - service that helps converts between currencies.
+##### How to Exchange Currency
+Currency can be converted using an online currency exchange, or it can be performed manually.
+To use second method, you must first look up the exchange rate using an online exchange rate calculator or calculate if by yourself.

+Let's conduct a dollar-to-euro conversion, for example.
+First, look up the exchange rate online using a website such as xe.com, which will be quoted as the amount $1 can buy in euros or as the amount one euro will buy in dollars.
+If $1 buys 0.6250 euros, then $10,000 would equal 6,250 euros (because 10,000 x 0.6250 = 6,250).
+If the quote states that one euro buys $1.60, then $10,000 still would equal 6,250 euros (because 10,000/1.6000 = 6,250).
-FxRateService - service that returns FxRates.
-One of the important parts of FxRate is Currency Pair, which defines the quotation between two different currencies.
+One of the most important part of Foreign Exchange Rates is Currency Pair, which defines the quotation between two different currencies.
+Quotation in other words defines how amount in one currency can be translated to another.

 Currency Pair has the following attributes:
 - base currency - eg. EUR, USD, JPY
 - counter currency - eg. EUR, USD, JPY
 - factor - defines additional factor.
 Some pairs, e.g. USD/JPY HUF/PLN are quoted at 100 to avoid low/high numbers
 - cross flag - if true, then fx rate must be calculated using three currencies: base, counter and domestic

-Moreover currency pair defines how FxRates should be stored.

 #### Example 1 - the domestic currency is EUR and the following pairs and rates are defined